lenntt/tdd-starter/README.md

 # How to interpret the history

 Example output:
-> [🟢]🔴🔴🟢🟢🟡🔴🟢🔴
+> 🟢 - 🔴🔴🟢🟢🟡🔴🟢🔴

 the left-most dot is the most recent execution.
+The rest are the previous executions.
+The dots are colored as follows:

 - 🟢 = tests passed
 - 🔴 = tests failed
 - 🟡 = error, e.g. syntax error

 ## What this tells you